ibm-cloud-docs/vpc/file_storage_vpc_expandable_shares.md

 # Expanding file share capacity
 {: #file-storage-expand-capacity}

-Expand {{site.data.keyword.filestorage_vpc_short}} capacity up to 32,000 GB without downtime, data migration, or manual steps.
+Expand {{site.data.keyword.filestorage_vpc_short}} file share capacity up to 32,000 GB without downtime or data migration.
+Billing is automatically updated to reflect the new capacity.
 {: shortdesc}

 Billing for the file share is automatically updated to add the pro-rated difference of the new price to the current billing cycle.
 The new full amount is then billed in the next billing cycle.